clun/api_Rest_Grpc_GraphQL/README.md

-# shiftDevConf2019
+# Designing API for Databases:

-Support code for talk SHIFT DEV CONFERENCE 2019
+REST, graphQL, gRPC which one should you pick ?